spl0k/supysonic/README.md

 ### Configuration

-Supysonic looks for two files for its configuration: `/etc/supysonic` and `~/.supysonic`, merging values from the two files.
+Supysonic looks for four files for its configuration: `/etc/supysonic`, `~/.supysonic`, `~/.config/supysonic/supysonic.conf` and `supysonic.conf` in the current folder, merging values from all files.

 Configuration files must respect a structure similar to Windows INI file, with `[section]` headers and using a `KEY = VALUE` or `KEY: VALUE` syntax.